 Posture is something that can be difficult to correct on a conscious level.
 Our muscles and nerves have memory and if we have been standing or sitting a certain way for a long periods of time it takes work to change.
 Pregnant women can begin the process of improving their posture by doing a specific set of stretches and exercises to encourage the muscles to change and strengthen.

 Sometimes, one partner REALLY wants to hire a doula and the other can't justify the expense or won't face the realities of the upcoming birthday.
-Here are my suggestions of talking points for reserving doula service and seats in a childbirth class.
+Here are my suggestions of talking points for reserving doula service and private instruction for an optimal birth experience.

 1 out of 7 new moms experience a postpartum mood or anxiety disorder.
 In fact, perinatal depression and anxiety are the most common complications of childbirth.
 However, it's not being talked about with (or between) new moms, leaving these women to suffer in silence.
 It's time we learned about these conditions and the factors that can put a mom at a higher risk.